Skip to main content

 Jāņi Cheese (Jāņu siers)

-A traditional caraway cheese enjoyed especially during the summer solstice celebration of Jāņi.
-Made with cow's milk and caraway seeds, it has a distinctive flavor and firm texture.
+A traditional caraway cheese eaten above all during the summer solstice celebration of Jāņi.
+Made from cow's milk and caraway seeds, it has a firm texture and a flavor of its own.

 Layered Rye Bread Dessert (Rupjmaizes kārtojums)